 If you no longer want to use a custom Perspective, you can delete it from the list of those available.

-On the 'My Perspectives' tab of the 'Perspective Sets' dialog, click on the custom Perspective name and then on the Delete button.
+On the 'Model' or 'Personal' tab of the 'Perspective Sets' dialog, click on the custom Perspective name and then on the Delete button.

 In response to the confirmation prompt, click on the Yes button.